 Who is one person I am grateful for today?

-I use the Grid Diary app to record this.
+I use the Morning app to record this.
 This helps me practice gratitude plus will be something great for my kids to read once my time on Earth is done.

 8. I send my wife and kids a daily text message, wishing them a great day.
 This keeps me in contact with them, let’s them know I love them, and reminds them of how special they are to me.
 I also send a text message to a random person wishing them a great day.
 The random person is typically a friend I want to stay in touch with.